-In this article we are going to look at how naps change and adjust over the first 3 years of your child’s life and importantly how to recognise when change needs to be made in their napping routine to keep their sleep in check.
+In this article, we are going to look at how naps change and adjust over the first 3 years of your child’s life and importantly how to recognise when a change needs to be made in their napping routine to keep their sleep in check.

 If you are experiencing some of the following factors in your child’s napping routine over the course of a few days then it may be time to look at making some adjustments;

 There are age ranges that these transitions generally start to happen and it's important to watch out for them and be prepared for them so that you can stay on top of the healthy sleep that you have created;

 At this stage, you should be seeing a patter of 3 naps a day for your little one.
 I recommend that the morning nap is the shortest nap of the day (45 minutes) and the 2nd nap is a long nap.
 This creates a balance that will take you long into the future of napping for your child.
 There is normally then the 3rd nap later in the afternoon that acts as a refresher before bedtime – this is a cat nap and should be approx 30-45 mins long & it is one that I support to be in the buggy out walking to get fresh air for all.

 Within this age range, your child will start to resist that 3rd nap or start to resist bedtime after having the 3rd nap.
 This is a sign that adjustment is needed.
 Start to shave back that 3rd nap until you find the sweet spot or drop it totally and bring bedtime forward for a time until your child adjusts to the change.

 You may also find that you need to give longer wake periods between naps in this age range to keep things balanced.
 A child of 6 months may only be able to stay awake for 2 hours between naps however a child of 9 months, who is sleeping well at night, may be able to stretch to 3 hours.
 If you start to see some of the factors listed above in your little ones napping routine then adjust things until you find the right balance.